Blade (New Line franchise character): Concept and creation

 The character Blade made his first appearance as a supporting character in The Tomb of Dracula #10 (July 1973), written by Marv Wolfman with art by Gene Colan, his first solo story coming in the black-and-white horror-comics magazine Vampire Tales #8 (December 1974), and his first solo series (in color), Blade the Vampire Hunter, being published from July 1994 to April 1995 across ten issues, written by Ian Edginton and Terry Kavanagh, with art by Doug Wheatley.

 When New World Pictures bought the rights to Marvel Comics, they were set to make a Mexico-set western starring Richard Roundtree (who would later portray Blade's father in Blade: The Series) as Blade.
 Marvel Studios then started to develop the film in early as 1992, when rapper/actor LL Cool J was interested in playing the lead role.
 Blade was eventually set up at New Line Cinema, with David S. Goyer writing the script.
 When Goyer heard a film was in development he went in to pitch director Ernest Dickerson.
 New Line originally wanted to do Blade as "something that was almost a spoof" before the writer convinced them otherwise.
-Goyer wanted to take the character seriously and pitched a trilogy of movies"almost Wagnerian in scope", saying that "I'm going to pitch you the Star Wars of black vampire films", wanting to demystify vampires and treat them as serious villains with a greater sense of realism instead of the doomed romantic characters shown in Anne Rice's Interview with the Vampire.
-Goyer's drafts early draft took a "post-modern approach" he compared to the films From Dusk till Dawn and Vampire in Brooklyn.
-Snipes stated that while such a character "isn’t going to lend itself to a great deal of emotional depth", there is also "some acting involved in creating the character and making him believable and palatable".
+Goyer wanted to take the character seriously and pitched a trilogy of movies "almost Wagnerian in scope", saying that "I'm going to pitch you the Star Wars of black vampire films", wanting to demystify vampires and treat them as serious villains with a greater sense of realism instead of the doomed romantic characters shown in Anne Rice's Interview with the Vampire.
+Goyer's vision for the project was to create a "post-modernist vampire film", noting that his initial draft was written before the release of movies with similar approaches such as From Dusk till Dawn and Vampire in Brooklyn.
+Snipes stated that while such a character "isn't going to lend itself to a great deal of emotional depth", there is also "some acting involved in creating the character and making him believable and palatable".